xu-yuan1/openvino-docs/pages/documentation/openvino-deployment-guide.rst

    ./openvino-deployment-guide/deployment-manager-tool
    ./openvino-deployment-guide/local-distribution

-Once the :ref:`OpenVINO™ application development <openvino_integrate_application>` has been finished, application developers usually need to deploy their applications to end users.
+Once the :ref:`OpenVINO™ application development <deploy_infer__integrate_application>` has been finished, application developers usually need to deploy their applications to end users.
 There are several ways to achieve that:

 * Set a dependency on the existing prebuilt packages, also called "centralized distribution":